contao/docs/docs/manual/layout/site-structure/configure-pages.en.md

 A page layout is a prerequisite for Contao to be able to display a page in the frontend at all.
 If no page layout has been assigned or inherited, Contao confirms the service with a short "No layout specified".

 **Assign a layout:** Here you can assign a page layout to a page.
-The assignment automatically applies to all subordinate pages without their own page layout.
+The assignment automatically applies to all sub pages without a page layout.

-**Page layout**: Here you can see all available page layouts grouped by themes.
+**Page layout:** Here you can see all available page layouts grouped by themes.
 You activate a theme by assigning a page layout.

 ## Cache settings

 In the cache settings you can define if and how long a page should be cached.
 Cached pages load much faster because they do not have to be generated by Contao and they do not need a connection to the database for delivery.

-**Set cache time:** Here you can set a cache time for a page.
-If you do not select this option, the cache settings will be inherited from a parent page.
+**Set the cache time:** Here you can assign a cache time to a page.
+If you do not select this option, the cache settings are inherited from a parent page.

 **Private Cache (client cache time)**: Allows you to assign a cache time to a page.
 This sets the time in seconds after which the browser will consider the page out of date.

 **Shared Cache (server cache time):** Here you can assign a cache time to a page.
-This defines the time in seconds after which the page is to be classified as obsolete by a shared cache.
+This defines the time in seconds after which the page is considered obsolete by a shared cache.

 Note that for security reasons, pages are only cached if they are not protected and no user is logged on to the backend.
 Otherwise, there is a risk that confidential data is written to the cache and accidentally displayed in the frontend.
 So don't be surprised if your password-protected pages don't show up in the cache despite their assigned expiration time.